 On 26 October 2018, the High Court handed down a judgement involving the Lloyds Banking Group's defined benefit pension schemes.
 The judgement concluded the schemes should be amended to equalise pension benefits for men and women in relation to guaranteed minimum pension benefits, ('GMP').
 There has also been court action regarding age discrimination in the fire service with regard to pension benefits.
-The impact on the LGPS, and the financial impact has been reflected in the FRS102 LGPS positions for the College with a past service cost of £279k in the 2018/19 accounts.
-The current service cost in the 2019/20 valuation includes a prospective allowance for McCloud liabilities of 1.07% of Pensionable Pay over the accounting period.
+The impact on the LGPS, and the financial impact has been reflected in the FRS102 LGPS positions for the since the 2018/19 accounts.
+The 2019/20 and 2020/21 valuations include a prospective allowance for McCloud liabilities of 1.07% of Pensionable Pay over the accounting period.